 And all 3 of the Southwest personal cards have 40,000-point welcome offers, which you can earn after spending $1,000 on purchases within the first 3 months of account opening.
 Including the points you earn from the minimum spending, you’ll have at least 41,000 Southwest points.

-So if you can opening a personal and business Southwest card (and earn their bonuses) in the same year, you’d have 104,000 Southwest points.
-That means you’d only need to earn 6,000 more Southwest points for a Companion Pass.
+So if you can opening a personal and business Southwest card (and earn their bonuses) in the same year, you’d have at least 100,000 Southwest points.
+That means you’d almost have enough Southwest points to earn the Companion Pass.

 The Southwest Companion Pass is valid for the calendar year you earn it in and the entire next calendar year.
 So if you earn a Companion Pass in June 2019 it will be valid until December 31, 2020.
 If you have other questions about the Southwest Companion Pass, check out our complete guide here.

 And don’t forget about Chase’s 5/24 rule because it does impact the Southwest cards.
 If you’ve opened 5 or more cards from any bank in the past 24 months, you won’t be eligible for any Chase credit cards.
 But certain small business cards won’t show up on your personal credit report, so they won’t add to your count.

 Southwest is a favorite airline of many because of its customer-friendly policies.
 And even though they don’t have a traditional award chart like other airlines, there are still plenty of ways to get great value from the best uses with Southwest points.

 You could use your Southwest points to position yourself to take advantage of a cheap flight to Europe or to fly to a beautiful tropical destination in the Caribbean or Hawaii.